gkoulouras/UniProt-annotation-retriever/README.md

 <b>Usage:</b>

 Simply download and run the <b>UniProt Annotation Downloader.exe</b> executable which is located under the <b>bin/Release</b> directory of this GitHub repository.
 Additionally, two sample files are provided under the folder <b>dummy_files</b> for testing purposes.
 Press 'Select File', choose a file which contains a list of UniProt IDs, select or deselect any of the checkboxes (by default all options are selected and will be downloaded) and click 'Start'.
-The tool will retrieve in real-time from [UniProt](https://www.uniprot.org/) all the selected annotation features for the uploaded protein IDs.
+The tool will retrieve in real-time from [UniProt](https://www.uniprot.org/) all the selected annotation features for the given protein IDs.

 ![alt text](https://github.com/gkoulouras/uniprot-annotation-downloader/blob/master/UniProtAnnotDownloader.png)